 4. Finally, you can book through a third party.
 However, your tour of the capitol will still be led by a docent because private tour guides aren’t allowed in the capitol.
 A third party tour will usually give you a tour of the outside of the building before sending you inside for your reserved docent timeslot.

-How Long Is the US Capital Building Tour?
+How Long Is the US Capitol Building Tour?

-All capitol tours start with a short video and last 60 minutes.
+All US Capitol Building tours start with a short video and last 60 minutes.

-There are two docent-led foreign language tours every day in Mandarin (Chinese) and Spanish.
-Both depart at 8:40 AM, and you can’t make reservations.
+The US Capitol Building Tour has two docent-led foreign language tours every day in Mandarin (Chinese) and Spanish.
+Both tours depart at 8:40 AM, and you can’t make reservations.
 The number is capped at 50 visitors.

 Will See You See Congress at Work?